mufassirazam/yogify/README.md

  * Amount if fixed at 500.
 So it cannot be changed
  * For every successful payment, a page informing the user of success is returned.
 But for a failure in payment, only an alert is shown to the user, with the possible reason.
  * None of the other functionalities in the landing page are implemented except for "enrollment".
+ * All the batches are already present in the database.

 # Future Improvements